Internalized ableism: Social

-The emphasis placed by the dominant culture on ability and "normalcy" contributes to the perpetuation of internalized ableism, as it establishes unrealistic standards that affect both disabled and able-bodied individuals.
-Disabled individuals who require care or accommodations are often marginalized, reflecting a societal devaluation of their needs and humanity.
-Resistance to internalized ableism involves recognizing and affirming the inherent worth of disabled individuals, fostering solidarity, and advocating for systemic changes that affirm disability as an aspect of human diversity.
+The emphasis dominant culture places on ability and "normalcy" contributes internalized ableism.
+It establishes unrealistic standards that affect both disabled and able-bodied individuals.
+Disabled individuals who require care or accommodations are often marginalized.
 Examples of resisting internalized ableism include embracing one's disability identity, challenging stereotypes through activism and education, advocating for accessibility and accommodations, participating in supportive communities, and promoting dialogue about ableist language and behavior.
-This resistance involves both individual actions, such as self-care and self-advocacy, and collective efforts to promote equality and inclusion for disabled individuals.
-Additionally, institutions systematically address internalized ableism by taking action such as promoting accessibility in public spaces, implementing inclusive hiring practices, and supporting legislation that protects the rights of disabled individuals.
+This resistance involves both individual actions, such as self-care and self-advocacy, as well as collective efforts to inclusion for disabled individuals.
+This can also happen on an institutional level where organizations can systematically address internalized ableism by promoting accessibility in public spaces, implementing inclusive hiring practices, and supporting legislation that protects the rights of disabled individuals.

-Affective solidarity
+Dynamics

-The concept of "affective solidarity" underscores the transformative potential arising from the dissonance between one's self-perception and societal judgments.
-This dissonance, encompassing emotions such as anger and shame, can spark a desire for justice and transformation.
-Despite challenges, including limited opportunities for collective identity among disabled individuals, solidarity within marginalized communities, as described, is a potent force in challenging internalized oppression.
+"Affective solidarity" engages the dissonance between one's self-perception and societal judgments.
+Solidarity within marginalized communities, is a potent force in challenging internalized oppression.
 The term "disability justice," originating from the Disability Justice Collective, emphasizes this intersectional framework prioritizing the needs of marginalized groups within the disability rights movement.
-This approach recognizes the significance of care webs and solidarity among disabled and sick individuals, serving as a refuge for healing internalized oppression and ableism.
-Both individual empowerment and systemic change is important to combat internalized ableism.
+This approach shows the resilience care webs and solidarity can foster among disabled and sick individuals.
+Both individual empowerment and systemic change are important to combat internalized ableism.

-Overcoming

-Resistance to internalized ableism hinges on access to safer spaces, characterized by solidarity and support.
-These spaces, often fluid in nature, are deemed "safer" rather than "safe," as they can swiftly become unsafe due to various factors such as access issues, ableism, micro-aggressions, or violence.
-In a study, participants expressed the relief of letting go of their defensive walls on rare occasions, highlighting the constant vigilance required to navigate ableist encounters.
+Resistance to internalized ableism relies on access to safer spaces, characterized by solidarity and support.
+These spaces, often fluid in nature, are deemed "safer" rather than "safe," as they can become unsafe due to access issues, entrenched ableism, micro-aggressions, or violence.
+In a study, participants expressed the relief of letting go of their defensive walls on rare occasions, highlighting the vigilance required to navigate ableist encounters.

-Family support plays a pivotal role in resisting internalized ableism, with some experiencing empowerment and advocacy from relatives.
-However, not all families provide such support, as seen in instances of belittlement and ableist aggression.
-The importance of supportive environments extends beyond the family, as exemplified by positive experiences in summer camps for disabled individuals.

-Access to spaces where disabled individuals feel welcomed, understood, and supported is crucial for fostering solidarity and resisting internalized ableism.
-Peer support and shared experiences contribute to a sense of belonging and empowerment, ultimately countering internalized ableism and facilitating healing.
+Family support can play a role in resisting internalized ableism, but not all families play a support role.
+Supportive environments can manifest in many areas of life, extending beyond the concept of a nuclear family.
+This is exemplified by positive experiences in other communities for disabled individuals.
+Access to spaces and groups where disabled individuals feel welcomed, understood, and supported is necessary to fostering solidarity and resist internalized ableism.